cypherpunk-academy/2064/en/003_2064_TRON-Attack.md

 Please don't...
 Not again..."

 Lilly was Lasse's little sister and turned 12 two months ago.
-She had only been playing TRON for a year, but had a real talent for it.
+She had only been playing TRON for a year but had a real talent for it.
-During the first game she had already found the documents that Edward Snowden of the largest American secret service, the NSA, had taken with him and which had caused a stir worldwide at the time.
+During the first game, she had already found the documents that Edward Snowden of the largest American secret service, the NSA, had taken with him and which had caused a stir worldwide at the time.
-TRON had immediately added some missions to catch Lilly and many players accepted these missions.
+TRON had immediately added some missions to catch Lilly, and many players accepted these missions.
 But she had managed to survive and keep the documents until the end of the game.